SamRaymond/DAPL24/week_2_lab/README.md

 A few more basics are in the Setting_up_Colab file.

 ## Part 2 - Downloading Cleaning, and Processing a Dataset with Pandas
+We will begin with the lego dataset, that is not a "clean" dataset, it contains missing values,and duplicate values.
+We will go over some examples of how to get rid of duplicate values, and how best to fill in missing values.

 ## Part 3 - Building a Linear/Random Forest Model with SciKit Learn